breachintelligence/nodejs-interview-assignment/README.md

 The widget store has 1 or more widgets and each widget has a single brand.
 A brand can have multiple widgets.
 The store should query a PostgreSQL database (version 12+).
 We have provided both a postgresql schema file and initial test data which can be used to seed the database.

-Please ensure your submission is representative of the code you would produce in a professional setting.
+Please ensure your submission is representative of the code you would produce professionally.

 The assignment is expected to take between 2 and 3 hours.
 If you have additional items you would want to tackle but don't have time please feel free to provide that to us when submitting the assignment.